matheusramalho017/matheusramalho017/README.md

 <hr></hr>

 - 🌱 I’m currently learning Python and React.
-- 🤓 I’m also improving other languages: Angular, Bootstrap and DataBase.
+- 🤓 I’m also improving other languages: Angular and Front End in general.
 - 💬 Ask me about Games, Animes or even Series.
 - ⚡ Fun fact: Ace Combat is my favorite game franchise since I was just 5.